IQSS/datafest/multiple_approaches_combining_data/installation.md

 For each backend database or data source, you need software (a driver) to communicate between it and the ODBC Manager.
 We will use open source drivers from [http://www.ch-werner.de/sqliteodbc/](http://www.ch-werner.de/sqliteodbc/), which work well-enough for our purposes.
 Know that these can cost anywhere from $20 to $200!

-1. For both Mac and PC, please download to your `Installers` folder the appropriate installer and run it to start the installation process.
+1. For Mac or PC, please download to your `Installers` folder the appropriate installer and run it to start the installation process.
 PC users: please download and install BOTH sets of drivers.

     Mac: [v0.9994 with full-text search support](http://www.ch-werner.de/sqliteodbc/sqliteodbc-0.9994.dmg)
     PC : [v0.9995 Win32](http://www.ch-werner.de/sqliteodbc/sqliteodbc.exe)